tearust/tea-camellia/docs/migrate_evm.md

 - TEA_ERC_20: This is used for TEA token.
 A modified ERC_20 contract
 - CML_ERC_721: This is used for CML token.
 A modified version of ERC_721 contract
-- Maintianer: This is to maintain a list of active maintainer public key.
+- Maintainer: This is to maintain a list of active maintainer public key.
 - Lock: Topup and withdraw between layer1 and layer2.
 Unlock needs combined signature for state maintainers.
 - machine: TEA_ID and owner_id mapping.